 If the rifle did not get cleaned after last year’s hunt, clean it.
 If the barrel is clean, take (at least) one fouling shot before checking the zero.

-A clean bore shot (fouling shot) should be relatively close to your aiming point, but it probably will not be the same as the following shots.
-A safe 100 yd. rule of thumb is; if your first clean bore shot is more than two inches away from the aiming point, adjust your sights.
-Then confirm your adjustments with a second shot.
+A clean bore shot (fouling shot) should be relatively close to the aiming point, but it probably will not be the same as the following shots.
+A safe 100 yd. rule of thumb is; if the first clean bore shot is more than two inches away from the aiming point, adjust the sights.
+Confirm the adjustments with a second shot.